Lumi-supercomputer/LUMI-training-materials/docs/2day-next/08-Slurm.md

     The fourth column shows 4 numbers: The number of nodes that are currently fully or partially allocated to jobs, the number of idle nodes, the number of nodes in one of the other possible states (and not user-accessible) and the total number of nodes in the partition.
-Sometimes a large number of nodes can be in the "O"column, e.g., when mechanical maintenance is needed (like problem with the cooling).
+Sometimes a large number of nodes can be in the "O" column, e.g., when mechanical maintenance is needed (like problem with the cooling).
 Also note that the width of the `NODES` field is not enough as the total number of nodes for `standard-g` doesn't make sense, but this is easyly solved, e.g., using